WildernessLabs/Meadow.ProjectLab.Samples/README.md

     </tr>
         <td>
             <a href="Source/MicroLayoutMenu/"><img src="Design/wildernesslabs-projectlab-microlayout-menu.png"/></a><br/>
-            Build HMI screens with MicroLayout for your Meadow applications</br>
+            Build HMI screens with MicroLayout for Meadow</br>
             <a href="https://www.hackster.io/wilderness-labs/build-hmi-screens-with-microlayout-for-your-meadow-apps-b87702">Hackster</a> |
             <a href="Source/MicroLayoutMenu/">Source Code</a>
         </td>